joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 ```

 **Approach 5**
-Similar to approach 4 but here the password is displayed (for an unknown
+Similar to approach 4, but here the clear text password is displayed (for an unknown reason encrypted passwords have an extra character appended which has to be chopped off).
 ```
 elf@3daddf729fff ~/lab $ cat read.c
 #define _GNU_SOURCE